Gunivers/Bookshelf/README.md

 <div align="center">
 Watch the presentation video

 https://www.youtube.com/watch?v=E2nKYEvjETk
 </div>

 # ⚙️ Features

-🧮Mathematical functions (sin, cos, exp, log, sqrt...)
+🧮 Mathematical functions (sin, cos, exp, log, sqrt...)
-🏷️ an ID system for entities\
+🏷️ ID system for entities\
-🔀 a block <-> score conversion system to detect which block is targeted\
+🔀 Block <-> Score conversion system supporting BlockStates\
-🧠 a pathfinding and other NPC AI basic tools\
+🧠 Pathfinding and other NPC AI basic tools\
-🪃 or a system allowing the management of vectors to give very customized trajectories to your entities, which can be deflected by the wind, bounce on blocks etc ...
+🪃 Vectors management to give customized trajectories to your entities, which can be deflected by the wind, bounce on blocks etc.
+📎 Entity Link to synchronize the movement of entities, create moving entity cohérent structures or adding mirrors effects

 And much more!